muthukrishnancontus/Sample-app/README.md

 # Mirrorfly Sample App

-### Overview
+## Overview
 Our sample app provides basic UI integrated with latest Mirrorfly SDK where you can customize and build your own app easily.

 ## Before getting started

 This section shows you the prerequisites you need for testing **Mirrorfly Sample App**.

 ### Requirements
-The minimum requirements for the Sample App:
+The minimum requirements to run the Sample App:

 ```groovy
 - Android Lollipop 5.0 (API Level 21) or above